skingdev/fresco-bakery/tutorial.md

 In the console screen within the development tools, you can view errors, etc.  We will eventually try to address the most common errors within this post, but until then, a great source for debugging any errors is [stackoverflow](http://stackoverflow.com/).

-__Note:__ Another thing to note as you are going through this tutorial is that as we are adding files, you may not notice the changes taking effect in the browser.
+__Note:__ As you are going through this tutorial and we are adding files, you may not notice the changes taking effect in the browser.
 If this happens, just stop the `grunt serve` from running (usually something similar to Ctrl-c), and then start it back up again.

 ## Application requirements